RubiyaHud/Class-22-JQuery-JS/README.md

 CSS code for **"back-to-top"** class and **"back-to-top i"** are defined in style.css file.

+JavaScript Code for **"back-to-top"** class is written in the script.js file.

 #### CSS Code for both classes <ins>.stickyHeader </ins> and <ins>.back-to-top </ins> are written below the All Common CSS Code.